macoscope/MCSCollectionUtility/README.md

     - (NSInteger)mcs_minInteger:(NSInteger(^)(id object))block;

-Returns a minimal *NSinteger* value from the values received as the result of transformations of the elements of the receiving array using specified block.
+Returns a minimal *NSInteger* value from the values received as the result of transformations of the elements of the receiving array using specified block.

     - (CGFloat)mcs_minFloat:(CGFloat(^)(id object))block;